 Rubber plant (Ficus elastica) is a distinctive plant easily recognized by its upright growth habit and thick, glossy, deep green leaves.
-Rubber plant thrives outdoors in USDA plant hardiness zones 10 and 11, but it is grown as an indoor plant in most climates.
-Although the plant is relatively trouble-free, it can fall prey to various pests and diseases that can cause leaf curl on rubber plants.
+Rubber plant thrives outdoors in USDA plant hardiness zones 10 and 11, but is grown as an indoor plant in most climates.
+Although it’s relatively trouble-free, it can fall prey to various pests and diseases that can cause leaf curl on rubber plants.
 What causes rubber plant leaves to curl?
 There are several possible reasons.

 Why Do Rubber Tree Leaves Curl?